Develop5/PlaywrightDemo/README.md

     Because navigating through pages if they do not have titles is very confusing.
 And hides (as a helmet) other issues After fixing this title line, close Visual Code and open it again

+    2nd issue: Frames must have an accessible name This is fixed in
+    react-app\src\components\BasicIframe.react.js
+    by adding attributes to the iFrame

 &nbsp;